 Emergency consular help is available 24 hours a day, seven days a week.
 During office hours, contact the nearest Government of Canada office abroad.
 After office hours, contact the Emergency Watch and Response Centre in Ottawa.
 If you are asked to leave a message, we will return your call.
 Make sure your message is clear and that you leave a telephone number or contact address.

 Connect with the world and stay up to date on travel advice for more than 200 destinations.

-Our Travel Advice and Advisories offer information on safety and security, entry and exit requirements, health risks, laws and culture, natural disasters and climate and other important travel issues.
+Read the Travel Advice and Advisories for information on safety and security, entry and exit requirements, health risks, laws and culture, natural disasters and climate and other important travel issues.

 Sign up to receive daily emails on the latest updates to the Travel Advice and Advisories.

-Our RSS feeds provide you with the latest information on your choice of countries.
+Our RSS feeds provide the latest information on your choice of countries.

-Before you leave Canada, learn about your destination by reading our Travel Advice and Advisories and making sure it is safe to travel there.
-Sudden civil unrest, disease outbreaks or a natural disaster could affect your travel plans.
+Before you leave Canada, learn about your destination by reading our Travel Advice and Advisories and make sure it is safe to travel to or through there.
+Sudden civil unrest, disease outbreaks or a natural disaster could affect your travel plans and your travel insurance.

-Visit Embassies and consulates to find the contact details of the Canadian offices in the countries you plan to visit, and carry this information with you at all times.
-Before you leave, you should provide your family or friends with a travel itinerary and contact details, copies of your passport and your travel insurance documents, and the emergency number for Global Affairs Canada's Emergency Watch and Response Centre.
+Find the contact information for the Government of Canada offices abroad in the countries you plan to visit and carry it with you at all times.
+Make sure you register with Registration of Canadians Abroad.
+Before you leave, give someone you trust your travel itinerary and contact details, your birth certificate and your travel insurance documents, and the emergency number for Global Affairs Canada’s Emergency Watch and Response Centre.